jkillingsworth/jkillingsworth.com/_posts/2018-02-14-how-much-is-an-option-worth.md

   {% endlatex %}
 </figure>

 Prices can't fall below zero, so the range of possible values has a lower bound at zero.
 As before, some outcomes might have a higher probability of occurring than others.
-The cumulative distribution function is the probability that, when the option expires, the price of the underlying is equal to or below a given value:
+The cumulative distribution function is the probability that, when the option expires, the price of the underlying is less than or equal to a given value:

 <figure class="equation">
   {% latex 09 %}